gcc3/simple-ai-chat/README.md

 * File upload
 Support image type: JPG, PNG
-Support file type: TXT, DOCX, PDF
+Support file type: TXT, JSON, DOCX, PDF
 User can upload these types and query for file content.
 Image type will be answer with vision model.